codelitdev/courselit/services/proxy/README.md

 **DOMAIN**

-The domain name for which the ssl certificate is issued.
+The domain name for which the SSL certificate is issued.
+It is only required if you want to serve the traffic over SSL.
+Optional parameter.
+No default value.